sav-che/TL-2/Authors/Drury, Heber {std. Drury} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/item/103835#page/128/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 118](https://www.biodiversitylibrary.org/page/33260106) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Drury, Heber {std.
 Drury}|first entry]] for this author

 ### Author

-\* Drury, Heber (1819-1872), English colonel with the Madras Light Infantry, at Travancore 1850, plant collecting and studying botany of Flora of India. (*Drury*).
+\* Drury, Heber (1819-1872), English colonel with the Madras Light Infantry, at Travancore 1850, plant collecting and studying botany of Flora of India.
+**Abbreviated name**: *Drury*

 #### Herbarium and types